Avon Magix Tint Brightening Tinted Moisturizer Review

 Review

-Results you may expect from using Avon Magix Tint Brightening Tinted Moisturizer:
+Does Avon Magix Tint Brightening Tinted Moisturizer Work?

 • Significant moisturizing.
 It has a moisturizing rating of 6.9 out of 10.

-Highly moisturizing: Avon Magix Tint Brightening Tinted Moisturizer has a moisturizing rating of 6.9 out of 10.
+According to CreamScan analysis, Avon Magix Tint Brightening Tinted Moisturizer is highly moisturizing, with a moisturizing rating of 6.9 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a very high humectancy of 8.5 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈4.0%) and Butylene Glycol (est. ≈3.0%), and a moderate occlusivity of 5.3 out of 10, mainly due to the significant content of Phenyl Trimethicone (est. ≈6.0%) and Dimethicone (est. ≈2.0%).